wnka/pdp80-blog/content/pcb.md

 title = "Current arcade PCB list" date = "2018-01-29T18:58:16-08:00"
 +++
-This list is ordered by when I got them.
+This list is ordered by (roughly) when I got them.
 I didn't start buying PCBs until I got my Astro City cabinet on May 8th 2011.

 - **1943**
  * Got: May 19 2011